-2.1 This report sets out Key Performance Indicators for the administration of the Local Government Pension Scheme for the three-month period up to the end of April 2023.
+2.1 This report sets out Key Performance Indicators for the administration of the Local Government Pension Scheme for the three-month period up to the end of February 2023.

-- 3.1 Good governance suggests that the performance of the administration of the Local Government Pension Scheme should be monitored.
-This report has been developed using the guidance published by CIPFA (Administration in the LGPS: A Guide for Pension Authorities) and is reporting to the Committee on the LGPS administration performance for the period February 2023 to April 2023.
-The indicators cover legal deadlines; team performance targets, case levels, take up of the member self-service and the indicators and performance against these are details more fully in Appendix A to this report. - 3.2 The team continue to perform well on life event cases such deaths and retirements.
-Average days to process are well below our targeted KPIs. - 3.3 Communications were issued to all employers in February and March explaining their responsibilities for end of year data submission (EOY files).
+3.1 Good governance suggests that the performance of the administration of the Local Government Pension Scheme should be monitored.
+This report has been developed using the guidance published by CIPFA (Administration in the LGPS: A Guide for Pension Authorities) and is reporting to the committee on the LGPS administration performance for the period March 2023 to May 2023.
+The indicators cover legal deadlines; team performance targets, case levels, take up of the member self-service and the indicators and performance against these are detailed more fully in Appendix A to this report.